StefanMunnes/SICSS_2023/sessions/day1_r_git/day1_r_git.md

 - commands always start with git
 - then command what you want to do
 - mostly followed by arguments and options

--->
+- I present commands -> concepts are the same in a GUI, named identical -->

 # Git: **First and basic steps**